samuelsycamore/samuelsycamore/README.md

 # A Solar-Powered Profile

 ### Cheers!
-I'm Sam Sycamore, a software engineer and technical writer.
+I'm Sam Sycamore, a web developer and technical writer.

 I live off-grid in the Santa Cruz Mountains of California - almost all the code you find here was made possible by solar power.